I-am-PUID-0/pdrcrd/README.md

 services:
   pdrcrd:
     container_name: pdrcrd
-    image: iampuid0/pdrcrd:latest  #image name you assigned with docker build using the dockerfile or pull pre-built image from iampuid0/pdrcrd:latest
+    image: iampuid0/pdrcrd:latest
     stdin_open: true # docker run -i
     tty: true        # docker run -t
     volumes:
-      - your/host/path/config:/config # rclone.conf & settings.json will both be here on the host CAUTION: rclone.conf is overwritten upon start/restart of the container
+      - your/host/path/config:/config       # rclone.conf & settings.json will both be here on the host CAUTION: rclone.conf is overwritten upon start/restart of the container.
+Do NOT use an existing rclone.conf file if you have other rclone services.
       - your/host/path/log:/log     # logs will be here on the host
       - your/host/path/mnt:/data:shared     #rclone mount will be here on the host
     environment:
       - TZ=America/New_York
-      - RD_API_KEY=yourrealdebridapikey
-      - RCLONE_MOUNT_NAME=yourmountname
-      - RCLONE_LOG_LEVEL=INFO
+      - RD_API_KEY=
-      - RCLONE_LOG_FILE=/log/logfilename.txt
+      - RCLONE_MOUNT_NAME=
-      - RCLONE_DIR_CACHE_TIME=10s #optional, but recommended as default
+      - RCLONE_DIR_CACHE_TIME=10s
-#      - RCLONE_CACHE_DIR=/cache #optional
-#      - RCLONE_VFS_CACHE_MODE=full #optional
-#      - RCLONE_VFS_CACHE_MAX_SIZE=100G #optional
+      - PLEX_USER=
-#      - RCLONE_VFS_CACHE_MAX_AGE=1h #optional
+      - PLEX_TOKEN=
-#      - RCLONE_DIR_PERMS=777 #optional, not functional in beta
-#      - RCLONE_FILE_PERMS=777 #optional, not functional in beta
-#      - RCLONE_UMASK= #optional, not functional in beta
-      - PLEX_USER=yourplexusername  #required
+      - PLEX_ADDRESS=
-      - PLEX_TOKEN=yourplextoken  #required - see link for detail https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/
-      - PLEX_ADDRESS=http://localhost:32400 #required - format must include http:// and have no trailing characters after 32400 e.g /
-#      - SHOW_MENU=false  #optional - if used, value must be true or false -- default is true
-#      - PD_LOGFILE=true  #optional - if used, value must be true or false -- default is false
-#      - AUTO_UPDATE=WeHadABabyItsABoy   #optional - uncommenting will enable auto update to the latest version of plex_debrid locally in the container.
-No values are required.
-#      - AUTO_UPDATE_INTERVAL=24 #optional - if used, value must be an integer -- default is 24 hours
     devices:
       - /dev/fuse:/dev/fuse:rwm
     cap_add: